Deep Connections: How Bioneers Helped Grow Mycologist Paul Stamets’ Reach

 Stamets has also found some mushrooms to be a promising defense against smallpox and the flu and also effective in certain types of pest control.
 One of Stamets’ most promising projects is related to colony collapse disorder: the widespread death of honeybee colonies in recent years.
 Stamets’ research has found that feeding specific mushroom extracts to mite-infected honeybees reduced viruses and increased the bees’ lifespans.
 The USDA is reviewing commercial use of the extracts.

-Like the ancient mycelia Stamets studies and works to protect, the Bioneers network is valuable in its ability to breathe possibility into those it touches.
 “Having this community of voices that are multicultural, multigenerational, it speaks to why the biodiversity of our cultures is so important,” Stamets says.
 “It’s really refreshing to meet so many people from different ethnic backgrounds and see that we have a lot more in common than our differences.”

 Read about Bren Smith, another successful Bioneer: 3D Ocean Farming’s Accelerated Success Through the Bioneers Community.